maruel/pre-commit-go/README.md

 Default checks are meant to be sensible but it can be configured by adding a [pre-commit-go.yml](https://github.com/maruel/pre-commit-go/blob/master/pre-commit-go.yml) in your git checkout root directory.
+If you don't want to pollute your git repository with yml files, put it at `.git/pre-commit-go.yml`.

 Checks